QuLTSF: Long-Term Time Series Forecasting with Quantum Machine Learning: Introduction

 In this paper we initiate the application of QML to LTSF by proposing \textit{QuLTSF} a simple hybrid QML model.
 QuLTSF is a combination of classical linear neural networks and VQC's.
 Through extensive experiments, on the widely used weather dataset, we show that the QuLTSF model outperforms the state-of-the-art linear models proposed in \cite{zeng2023_are_transformers_effective_for_time_series_forecasting}.

 \textbf{Organization of the paper:} Section $2$ provides background information on quantum computing and quantum machine learning.
 Section $3$ discusses the problem formulation and related work.
 In Section $4$ we introduce our QuLTSF model.
-Experimental details and results are given in Section $5$ and Section $6$ concludes the paper.
+Experimental details, results, discussion and future research directions are given in Section $5$ and Section $6$ concludes the paper.